10 Marathon Tips For Beginners: How To Train For A Successful Race

 Therefore, if you weigh 70 kilos or 154 lbs., you would need around 70 grams of carbohydrates per hour during your race to feel energized and avoid hitting the famous “wall.”

-Check the nutrition labels on whatever fuel you are using to calculate your needs per hour.
-For example, most energy gels contain anywhere from 20-25 grams of carbohydrates per package, so if this 70-kilo person relied on gels, they would need to consume 3 gels per hour throughout the race.
+For example, most energy gels contain anywhere from 20-25 grams of carbs per package, so if this 70-kilo person relied on gels, they would need to consume three gels per hour throughout the race.ย

-Electrolyte-carbohydrate-filled sports drinks can help you fuel and hydrate simultaneously.
+Electrolyte-carbohydrate-filled sports drinks can help you fuel and hydrate simultaneously.ย

 Practice your fueling and hydration strategy during every long run.
 Therefore, when you get to your race, you have it perfected and know precisely what works for you.